 David H. Brainard

 David H. Brainard is the RRL Professor of Psychology at the University of Pennsylvania.
 He received an AB in Physics (Magna Cum Laude) from Harvard University (1982) and an MS (Electrical Engineering) and PhD (Psychology) from Stanford University in 1989.
 His research focuses on color vision, intrinsically photosensitive retinal ganglion cells, retinal imaging, as well as computational models thereof.
-He is a fellow of the Optical Society, ARVO and the Association for Psychological Science.
-At present, he is the Associate Dean for the Natural Sciences in Penn’s School of Arts and Sciences.
-He also directs Penn’s Vision Research Center, is the President of the Vision Sciences Society, is an Associate Editor of the Journal of Vision, and is co-editor of the Annual Review of Vision Science.
+He is a fellow of the Optical Society, ARVO and the Association for Psychological Science, as well as an elected member of the Society of Experimental Psychologists.
+In 2023 he was elected to the National Academy of Sciences USA.
+He is currently a member of the editorial board of the Journal of Vision and co-editor of the Annual Review of Vision Science.

 The Brainard Lab studies human vision, both experimentally and through computational modeling of visual processing.
 Our primary concern is with how the visual system estimates object properties from the information available in the light signal incident at the eye.
 To study this general problem, we conduct psychophysical experiments to investigate questions such as how object color appearance is related to object surface properties under a wide range of illumination conditions and how color is used to identify objects, and formulate computational models of the results.
 In addition, we are interested in developing machine visual systems that can mimic human performance and in understanding the neural mechanisms of vision.